In a recent announcement, it was mentioned that WhatsApp is currently beta testing dark mode in their mobile app.

 We’ve explored how and why dark mode has gained popularity, but how might the feature help your business?

 Currently, spending the time to add dark mode to your website or application is viewed as a luxury to your users.
 A ‘nice to have.’
 But given the surge in popularity of dark mode, particularly across mainstream apps, services and software, might users come to expect dark mode as standard?

-As a designer, and thinking about who we work with here at Club, I see two primary use cases when evaluating the need for dark mode:
+We see two primary use cases when evaluating the need for dark mode:

 - Text-heavy websites with long-form reading (blogs!)

 - Web applications that users are in for several hours a day

 If the users of your web application spend several hours a day using it, then dark mode will help to combat eye fatigue.

 Bear in mind however that a web application that has both a light and dark mode will place extra demands on the development.
 Each feature, both new and existing will need to work perfectly in both modes so it'd need to be carefully planned, designed and implemented to provide any meaningful benefit.

 You might like to implement dark mode by automatically switching from light to dark based on the time of day.
 And on macOS Mojave, you can base the mode your user sees on whether they have dark mode enabled their device.
 Nifty!